Diabetes and dry feet

 Proper foot hygiene is key for diabetics.
 Wash feet daily with warm water and mild soap.
 Avoid soaking feet and gently pat them dry.

-Apply a diabetes-friendly moisturizer to the tops and bottoms of feet, but not between toes.
+Apply a diuretic to the tops of your feet, but not the soles.
 Use a pumice stone gently on calluses after bathing.

 What features should diabetic-friendly shoes and socks have?